eidelmanj/phoneUsage/README.md

 ------------------
 I have implemented a simple framework to encapsulate interaction with the MySQL database.
 Each type of record in the Database (user_record, usage_record) has a class associated with it that implements the SQLRecord class.
 These records are able to commit themselves to the database, update records in the DB as well as update themselves to match a corresponding record in the DB.

+I have also decided to encapsulate the communication between SQLRecord instances and the MySQL server into a new class called SQLCommunicator.
+This shields SQLRecords from having to deal with the complexities of SQL statements.
+SQLCommunicator initiates connection upon construction, and after that exposes methods for querying and updating the database.

+In the instructions, we were asked to assign each user a unique ID that is ten characters long.
+I interpretted this to mean that these ID's should be a random set of characters (rather than simply having MySQL assign an integer ID and adding 0's to it to make it a unique ID).
+Although the likelihood of generating the same key twice is extremely low, there is the possibility we would do this.

+I have made the assumption that the requirement that a User ID be unique is a hard requirement, and that we are not allowed to fail to commit a user just because we generated an ID that already exists (even though this situation is highly unlikely).
+Therefore, I have implemented a loop that repeatedly generates ID's and attempts to commit the UserRecord.
+If the DB raises an exception, we go back and generate a new ID.
+Since generating the same ID twice is extremely unlikely, this loop will only ever execute once in the overwhelming majority of cases.

 Testing